s6adroyy/Sample_Stata_Code/README.txt

 Hello,

+This repo contains a sample of my coding style in Stata.
+This code has been used for a project in Applied Microeconomics using difference in difference for a German Education policy.
+Data used from SOEP.

 Our research work is fully reproducible.

 - Our data comes from SOEP v.37.
 Access to the SOEP dataset is restricted.